PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/6 Plans.md

 - Party escapes into Sharn OR back to the Lighthouse
 - Party is contacted by Aeren d'Cannith
 - Random encounters to set the scene of the city
-- Search for Baelen ir'Torn leads to Morgrave university
+- Baelen ir'Torn is being hunted by the Boromar Clan
 - Encounter with Garhorn & Blinker

 ### Moments & Encounters